-For development activity identified in Table 5.29-1 that requires site plan for City Council approval, the Planning Commission shall hold a public hearing and, within a reasonable amount of time following the close of the public hearing, the Planning Commission shall make a recommendation to the City Council to approve or deny the site plan.
+For development activity identified in Table 5.29-1 that requires site plan for City Council approval, the Planning Commission shall make a recommendation to the City Council to approve or deny the site plan.

 Upon receipt of the Planning Commission's recommendation, the City Council shall approve (with or without conditions) or deny the site plan within a reasonable time following the close of the public hearing.
 If approval is conditioned on changes to the site plan, the applicant shall submit a revised site plan with the necessary changes to the Planning Manager within six months of approval by the City Council or the site plan approval shall lapse.
 If the revised drawings include all changes and conditions required by City Council, the Planning Manager shall approve the site plan.
 Any changes to a condition placed on the site plan by City Council shall require City Council approval.